Tag Archives: AgriMissouri

 August 15 – 18, 2013 Missouri grocers will convene at the Hilton of Branson and Convention Center for their annual convention, generating conversations about farming and food.
 Click here for more information and online registration: http://www.missourigrocers.com/page.php?id=6

-You can help reduce the amount of horticultural waste in landfills by recycling your plastic garden pots, polystyrene cell packs and trays at the Missouri Botanical Garden.
-This program collected 140,000 pounds of horticultural waste in 2011.
-This is an … Continue reading
+We all can help reduce the amount of horticultural waste in landfills by recycling plastic garden pots, polystyrene cell packs and trays at the Missouri Botanical Garden in St. Louis and other locations throughtout the city and county.
+This program collected … Continue reading

 If you are a producer who retails gluten-free products, you might be interested in this report from Gourmet Retailer Magazine detailing trends in the industry. http://www.gourmetretailer.com/images/pdf/GF.pdf